mit-bwsi-racecar-ms/website/docs/resources/faq.rst

 -----------------------------------------

 How do I get started?
-	- Read the "Course Overview" section.
+	- Read the `Curriculum Guide <https://mit-bwsi-racecar-ms.github.io/website/docs/intro/curriculum.html>`_.
 This should provide a brief overview of the course, as well as instructions on how to follow the course curriculum.

-What software do I need to get started on the Python/OpenCV labs?
-	- Python 2.7
-	- Anaconda
-	- Jupyter

-What do I need to get started on the RACECAR labs?
-	- Follow the RACECAR hardware and software build/setup instructions.

 Who should I contact regarding technical issues for this course?
 	- Email bwsi-rms-help.mit.edu

 My student is interested in the BeaverWorks Summer Institute Program.
 Who should I contact?
-	- Please visit the BWSI Website for more information: https://beaverworks.ll.mit.edu/CMS/bw/bwsi
+	- Please visit the `BWSI Website <https://beaverworks.ll.mit.edu/CMS/bw/bwsi>`_ for more information.

 Python, OpenCV, and Jupyter
 -----------------------------------------

+What do I need to get started on the Python/OpenCV labs?
+    - Follow the `Python and OpenCV software setup <https://mit-bwsi-racecar-ms.github.io/website/docs/setup/pythonopencv_software.html>`_ instructions.
+This provides software installation instructions on how to set up your computer to be able to run the labs.
+After installing the necessary software, you should be able to get started on the `Python Labs <https://mit-bwsi-racecar-ms.github.io/website/docs/curriculum/python.html>`_ and `OpenCV Labs <https://mit-bwsi-racecar-ms.github.io/website/docs/curriculum/opencv.html>`_.

+What software will I need for the Python/OpenCV labs?
+	- Python2.7
+	- Anaconda
+	- Jupyter Notebook

+Why are we using Python2.7 instead of Python3?
+	- ROS is currently only compatible with Python2.7.
+Here is an article about the `Differences between Python 2 and Python 3 <https://www.geeksforgeeks.org/important-differences-between-python-2-x-and-python-3-x-with-examples/>`_.

+What are the hardware requirements for the Python/OpenCV labs?
+	- Any laptop/desktop that runs Windows, MacOS, or Linux.

-What are Jupyter Notebooks?
+What is Jupyter Notebook?
 How do I use it?
-    - Check out the "How to Use Jupyter Notebook" document under the "Python/OpenCV" section.
+    - Check out the `How to Use Jupyter Notebook <https://mit-bwsi-racecar-ms.github.io/website/docs/setup/pythonopencv_software.html#id2>`_ document under the Python/OpenCV Software setup section.

 What is "utils" or "racecar_utils"?
 	- These are scripts that hold helpful functions for the labs that were written by instructors.